mkro298/TextTrove/README.md

     delete the original file too
     handle UI for that
-    all of the UI stuff + creating pages and components error messages (user errors)
+    all of the UI stuff + creating pages and components error messages (user errors) - when text is too long

 UI components:
-    home page with explanations
-    button on home to lead to actual stuff upload + summerize section
-    generate flashcards button - take to another screen with option to flip flashcards for question + answer
+    home page - place to enter pdf on left (chapter dropdown under), box w/ summary on right generate flashcards button under in the middle - take to another screen with option to flip flashcards for question + answer